Dolpo to Jomsom trek 26 Days │ Great Himalaya Trail

 Day 26 Pick up hotel and drop off Kathmandu International Airport

-Please inquire for price.
+Please inquire about the price.

 When you arrive at the International Airport we will pick you up and bring you to your accommodation.
 Here we will give you a short briefing about the trek.
-In addition we will give you advice about hygienic food, customs, and sightseeing in Kathmandu.
+In addition, we will give you advice about hygienic food, customs, and sightseeing in Kathmandu.